Last updated on .

 Seaside Mansions in Vaniköy

-As I mentioned before, the neighborhood is best known for its seaside mansions.
-I’ve only snapped a photos of two of them and plan to pay closer attention on my next trip to Istanbul.
+As I mentioned earlier, the neighborhood is best known for its seaside mansions.

 Recaizade Mahmud Ekrem Mansion